-Step 1: Download and install iBoysoft NTFS for Mac on your computer.
+- Download and install iBoysoft NTFS for Mac on your Mac.

-Step 2: Launch this NTFS driver for Mac and connect Seagate external hard drive to Mac.
+- Launch this Seagate NTFS for Mac driver and connect your Seagate external hard drive to Mac.

-Aside from being an NTFS for Mac driver, iBoysoft NTFS for Mac is also a wonderful tool to manage files on NTFS external drives.
-It lets users open, monut, repair, and erase NTFS drives on Mac natively and seamlessly.
+Aside from being a Seagate NTFS for Mac driver ( also a WD NTFS driver for Mac ) to read NTFS drive on Mac and write the NTFS drive, iBoysoft NTFS also lets users open, mount, repair, and erase NTFS drives on Mac natively and seamlessly.

-Case 2: You don't have permissions to access the Seagate external hard drive
+Case 2: You don't have permission to access the Seagate external hard drive

-If your Seagate hard drive denies your access or restricts you to read-only activities, there is likely an ownership conflict.
+If your Seagate hard drive denies your write access or restricts you to read-only activities, there is likely a permission issue.
 Being a multiuser operating system, macOS sets up access permissions for all files and folders on the system, including external drives.

-Solution: Change permissions on Seagate external hard drive
+Solution: Change permissions on Seagate's external hard drive

 To fix the read-only Seagate external hard drive issue, you need to regain full access.
-You can ignore the ownership or change the sharing and permissions of this disk in the Finder by following the below steps.
+You can ignore the ownership or change the sharing and permissions of this disk in Finder by following the steps below.

-Step 1: Select Seagate external hard drive on your desktop or in the Finder sidebar, and then press Command + I to get information of the drive.
+- Select Seagate external hard drive on your desktop or in the Finder sidebar, and then press Command + I to get information about the drive.

-Step 2: Scroll to the bottom of this list and click on the triangle that is at the left side of the Sharing & Permissions tab.
+- Scroll to the bottom of this list and click on the triangle on the left side of the Sharing & Permissions tab.

-Step 3: Click on the lock icon at the right bottom and type in the password to unlock this tab.
+- Click the padlock icon and type in the admin account password to unlock this tab.

-Step 5: Click on the gear button and choose Apply to enclosed items… to save your changes.
+- Click on the gear button and choose to apply to enclosed items… to save your changes.